How to Add Social Media Icons to an Email Signature

 Creating Facebook videos is a continuous cycle of planning, creating, publishing, and learning.
 By focusing on providing genuine value to your audience with clear audio and good lighting, and by taking a few extra minutes to optimize your title, thumbnail, and captions, you'll already be ahead of most creators on the platform.

 We know that managing a consistent video schedule across Facebook - not to mention Reels, Stories, TikTok, and Shorts - can become overwhelming.
-It's why we built Postbase from the ground up for the video-first world we now live in.
+That's why we built Postbase from the ground up for the video-first world we now live in.
 Our visual calendar makes it easy to plan out your content, and our reliable scheduler was designed to handle today's formats without the clunky workarounds, so your posts always go live when and how you expect them to.

 Enhance your email signature by adding social media icons.
 Discover step-by-step instructions to turn every email into a powerful marketing tool.